plagache/tensor.nn/README.md

 ## Objectives
-Create a machine learning framework based on the [micrograd](https://github.com/karpathy/micrograd) of [Andrej Karpathy](https://karpathy.ai/) with the addition of a tensor class.
+Understand machine learning framework and autograd with the [micrograd](https://github.com/karpathy/micrograd) of [Andrej Karpathy](https://karpathy.ai/), and then add the tensor class.
 A Tensor containing a multidimensional array, in our case based on numpy ndarray.

 - Build small machine learning framework to complete the MLP project of 42